The Best Vegan Protein Sources to Stay Healthy and Energized

 This ancient grain packs a decent amount of protein when compared to other grains in the American diet.
-Although the exact amount of protein varies per type of farro, half of a cup of pre-cooked Italian farro has 10 grams of protein and a whopping 7 grams of fiber, per the U.S. Department of Agriculture (USDA).
+Although the exact amount of protein varies per type of farro, half of a cup of pre-cooked Italian farro has 10 grams of protein and 5 grams of fiber, per the U.S. Department of Agriculture (USDA).
 Naturally rich in iron, a nutrient even nutritionists don’t get enough of, farro is an excellent source of nutrition for vegans.
 Use farro like you would use any other cooked grain—as a base for cooked Asian vegetables, an addition to your favorite soup, or topped with berries and almond milk for a delicious breakfast.

 Vegan protein source #7: Nuts

 All nuts are not created equal when it comes to protein content.
-Almonds are high, with 8 grams per ¼-cup serving, while walnuts are lower with 4 grams (but high in omega-3s).
-Nuts are an easy-to-grab protein-rich snack, but don’t overdo it; they are calorie dense.
+Almonds are high, with 8 grams per quarter-cup serving, while walnuts are lower with 4 grams (but high in omega-3s).
+Nuts are an easy-to-grab protein-rich snack, but don't overdo it; they are calorie-dense.
 Almonds provide nutritional bonuses such as linoleic acid, vitamin E, calcium, magnesium, and riboflavin.
 Include the top 5 healthiest nuts in your morning oatmeal or your afternoon trail-mix snack, or your vegan protein bar for a dose of protein and healthy fats.